f4exb/sdrangel/plugins/channelrx/demodft8/readme.md

 <h3>C.8: Log messages</h3>

 Toggles the logging of messages.
-Messages will be logged in the same format as the original WSJT-X format.
-The splitting and naming of files is different however.
+Messages will be logged in the same format as the original WSJT-X format except if the message has decoder information in which case this information is appended at the end of the line.

+Example:

+<code><pre>
+230128_003030    10.136 Rx FT8    -22  0.1 2049 KE0DKZ W2ZI EL99 OSD-0-71
+---- 1 ------    --2---           -3-  -4- --5- --6--- --7- --8- ---9----
+</pre></code>

+  - **1**: Date and time of decoder slot in YYMMDD_HHmmss fomat
+  - **2**: Base frequency in MHz
+  - **3**: SNR in 2.5 kHz bandwidth
+  - **4**: Message start delay in seconds from standard sequence start
+  - **5**: Message carrier shift from base frequency in Hz
+  - **6**: First callsign area.
+May contain spaces (ex: "CQ DX")
+  - **7**: Second callsign area
+  - **8**: Locator area
+  - **9**: Decoder information if any

+The splitting and naming of files is different from WSJT-X scheme.

 The file name is constructed as follows where date is the day date in YYYYMMDD format: